 Yes, absolutely.
 Cats react in the same way and in the same proportions as dogs, with one detail: felines are much less tempted by sweets.
 Chocolate intoxication in cats is therefore much less frequent than in dogs, but one must still remain vigilant.

-This article might also interest you: Dogs, cats, how to get rid of fleas?
+This article might also interest you: Can dogs eat figs?